fubzee/W20HW-Portfolio/README.md

 **Introduction:**

-When you click on the link you will be presented with my development portfolio, some information about me and some of the projects or class assignments that I have worked on that details the technologies used.
+When you click on the link you will be presented with my development portfolio, some information about me and some of the projects or class assignments that I have worked on, that details the technologies used.
 Included is a summary of my over all IT experienceand a link to some contact details.

 **The Assignment:**